fenggo/I-ReaxFF/examples/Readme.md

 ```bash
 nohup ./lm.py --f=1 --t=1 --s=10000 --z=1 > py.log 2>&1 &
 ```
-4. convert the parameter file to the GULP format or lammps format
+4. convert the parameter file "ffield.json" to the GULP format or lammps format

-to GULP
+to GULP format
 ```bash
 ./json_to_lib.py
 ```
-to LAMMPS
+to LAMMPS format
 ```bash
 ./json_to_ffield.py
 ```